jfdev001/parallel-nbody/README.md

-MPI assignment for the Parallel Programming Practical (PPP)
+MPI + OpenMP assignment for the Parallel Programming Practical (PPP).

+Performs an n-celestial body simulation that is accelerated using both MPI and optionally OpenMP.
+See the contents below for a description of folders.

 Content:

-- nbody Contains sequential version of the N-body algorithm Create parallel version of the N-body algorithm there and name it nbody-par.
+- nbody/ Contains sequential version of the N-body algorithm Create parallel version of the N-body algorithm there and name it nbody-par.
-- docs Place there your report.
+- docs/ Report on findings for speedups and efficiency.
-- bin Contains nbody-sanity-check (comparison with expected output) Do not submit programs which do not go through sanity-checks successfully.
+- bin/ Contains nbody-sanity-check (comparison with expected output) as well as testing scripts.

 References